Central idea and Doctrine: Christ is the key to interpreting all Scripture. Practical application: Praying the Psalms in the light of Christ.

 You are witnesses of these things.”

-- The Person of Jesus Christ, now reunited with his glorified human body, appeared to His at first terrified and then joyous disciples.
+- The Person of Jesus Christ, with his now glorified human body, appeared to His at first terrified and then joyous disciples.

 - The Lord spoke to them in a manner they could understand, asking them questions even though he knew the answers.
 He knew why they were afraid and he knew they had something there to eat.